cleder/awesome-python-testing/README.md

 - [locust](https://github.com/locustio/locust) - Scalable user load testing tool written in Python.
 - [dynamic-workload-model](https://github.com/hseera/dynamic-workload-model) - Code to generate dynamic workload model.
 Useful for testing autoscaling in cloud or mimicking different load profile for different scenario.
+ - [pynonymizer](https://github.com/jerometwell/pynonymizer) - pynonymizer is a universal tool for translating sensitive production database dumps into anonymized copies.
+This can help you support GDPR/Data Protection in your organization without compromizing on quality testing data.

 ## Mock